-- As with the AI mode, three customizable pages can be setup by the pilot.
-Each page can be configured to show any of the above three display modes. - Non-Slaved Heading mode requires the pilot to set the initial heading and correct the heading as required based on the compass.
+• As with the Al mode, three customizable pages can be set up by the pilot.
+Each page can be configured to show any of the above six display modes.

+- Non-Slaved modes require the pilot to set the initial heading and correct the heading as required based on the compass.
 The system will initialize to the last set heading on shutdown except when an AV-Mag external magnetometer is installed.
-Refer to AV-30-C Installation Manual UAV-1003947-001 for information regarding the AV-Mag calibration procedure. - In Non-Slaved Heading Mode, the PUSH-SET menu brings up the DG-ADJ entry on the first push of the center knob.
-However, if an AV-Mag is installed, HDG BUG will appear first and DG-ADJ will be last. - A pilot entered DG adjustment value can be cleared by entering the PUSH-SET menu, advancing to DG ADJ, then pushing and holding the center knob for 2 seconds.
+Refer to AV-30-E Installation Manual UAV-1004234-001 for information regarding the AV-Mag calibration procedure. - In Non-Slaved modes, the PUSH-SET menu brings up the DG ADJ entry on the first push of the center knob.
+However, if an AV-Mag is installed, HDG BUG will appear first and DG ADJ will be last. - A pilot entered DG adjustment value can be cleared by entering the PUSH-SET menu, advancing to DG ADJ, then pushing and holding the center knob for 2 seconds.
 The heading will snap to the value indicated by the AV-Mag and the user entered adjustment will be set to zero.
 Note that this only applies when the AV-Mag is installed. - If magnetometer aiding is configured but calibration is not complete the "MAG CAL" flag is indicated.
-If the AV-30-C is not receiving the magnetometer sensor data (e.g. connection failure), the "NO MAG" flag is indicated. - GPS HSI and ARC modes are for VFR operations only.
+If the AV-30-E is not receiving the magnetometer sensor data (e.g. connection failure), the "NO MAG" flag is indicated. - GPS HSI and ARC modes are for VFR operations only.
 No vertical deviations are shown, and lateral deviations are not scaled for approach / IFR operations. - Air data / temperature related parameters (TAS, DALT, OAT) are only available if an OAT is present.
-If multiple AV-30-C are connected to an AV-HSI, only one AV-30-C is required to have an OAT probe. - The currently displayed GPS track may optionally be gyroscopically stabilized, allowing smoother operation when in turns.
-This option is configured in the Setup Menu (GPS Track Stabilization). - When GPS Track is the base direction, GPS error conditions that might occur are as described in Table 1 GPS Error Messages.
+If multiple AV-30-E are connected to an AV-HSI, only one AV-30-E is required to have an OAT probe. - The currently displayed GPS track may optionally be gyroscopically stabilized, allowing smoother operation when in turns.
+This option is configured in the Setup Menu (GPS Track Stabilization). - When GPS Track is the base direction, any GPS error conditions that might occur are indicated according to Table 3.

 GPS Error Message Meaning NO DATA GPS powered off or connection failure.
 I.e. no data/messages are being received over the serial port.
 NO GPS No GPS Fix or some other condition is preventing the GPS receiver from providing useful data.
 NO COURSE No waypoint navigation information has been received yet.
 This message is suppressed when BeaconX is the primary GPS.
 Displayed on HSI page.
 NO BEARING No waypoint navigation information has been received yet.
 Displayed on ARC page.
-Table 1 CPS Error Massages

-Table 1 - GPS Error Messages
+Table 3: GPS Error Messages

-5.6.9 Accessing Reversionary AI
+5.6.9.
+Accessing Reversionary AI

-A reversionary style display of attitude and slip is available from the traffic page.
+A reversionary style display of attitude and slip is available in DG Mode.
 Push and release the right button multiple times to engage this page.
 Push and release the right button again to disengage.
-When a transponder is connected, this page also allows control and monitoring of the transponder as detailed in §5.11.
+When a transponder is connected, this page also allows control and monitoring of the transponder as detailed in Section 5.11.